containers/toolbox/CONTRIBUTING.md

   reproduce it.
 - **Describe the behavior you received and what you expected** - Sometimes it may not be clear what the *right* behavior should look like.
-- **Provide info about the version of used software** - What version of Toolbox and Podman do you use?
+- **Provide info about the version of used software** - What version of Toolbx and Podman do you use?
 - **Provide info about your system** - What distribution do you use?
 Which desktop environment?
 Is it a VM or a real machine?

 # Making Suggestions

-Toolbox is not feature-complete and some of it's functionality is not-there-yet.
+Toolbx is not feature-complete and some of it's functionality is not-there-yet.
 We are thankful for all suggestions and ideas but be ready that your suggestion may be rejected.